typst/typst/tests/typ/compiler/for.typ

 ---
 // Keys and values of strings.
-// Error: 6-12 cannot unpack values of string
+// Error: 6-12 cannot destructure values of string
 #for (k, v) in "hi" {
   dont-care
 }

 ---
-// Unpacking without parentheses.
+// Destructuring without parentheses.
-// Error: 7 expected keyword `in`.
-Did you mean to use an unpacking pattern?
+// Error: 7 expected keyword `in`. did you mean to use a destructuring pattern?
 // Error: 7 expected keyword `in`
 #for k, v in (a: 4, b: 5) {
   dont-care